lukacsja/dictionary-web-app/README.md

 - Switch between serif, sans serif, and monospace fonts
 - Switch between light and dark themes (system default on first page load)
 - View the optimal layout for the interface depending on their device's screen size
+- Share or bookmark specific word searches with dynamic URL updates for a seamless experience in navigating search results

 ## Screenshot